Marko Kraljević (footballer)

-Marko Kraljević (born 1 November 1965) is a former German-Croat footballer and current coach.
+Marko Kraljević (born 1 November 1965) is a Croatian football coach and former player who is the head coach for Singapore Premier League club Balestier Khalsa.

-Club career
+Playing career

-Marko Kraljević played in the Malaysian Premier League for Kelantan. and Hong Kong Rangers in 1995.
+An attacking-midfielder, Kraljević played in the Malaysian Premier League for Kelantan. and Hong Kong Rangers in 1995.
 He won the Hong Kong Senior Shield and Hong Kong FA Cup in the successful season of 1994–95.
 Next, he travelled to Singapore to play in the S.League during its early years for Balestier Central, and later with Tampines Rovers and Jurong FC as a striker.

 Coaching career

+Balestier Khalsa

+After he retired, Kraljević started off his coaching career with the Balestier Khalsa Centre of Excellence (COE) under-16 team, working his way up to become the head coach of the Prime League team for the Tigers.